Rest-frame near-infrared sizes of galaxies at cosmic noon: objects in JWST's mirror are smaller than they appeared: Discussion Conclusions

 The differences we observe between $1.5\mu$m and \fourmic sizes call into question our understanding of the galaxy size-mass relation.
 Because more massive galaxies tend to have stronger \fourmic/$1.5\mu$m size differences, the inferred slope of the size-mass relation flattens: more massive galaxies may {\it not} be larger than less massive ones.
 If the strength of color gradients evolves with redshift \citep[as suggested by][]{suess19a,suess19b}, then galaxies at cosmic noon may {\it not} be significantly smaller than their local counterparts.
 If color gradients differ between star-forming and quiescent galaxies --- beyond the scope of our current limited sample size, but perhaps suggested by the trends with color we observe in Figure~\ref{fig:cgrad_mass} --- then quiescent galaxies may {\it not} be smaller at fixed mass than star-forming galaxies.
 All three of our \emph{HST}-based ``rules of thumb" about galaxy sizes may change with \emph{JWST}'s new window into the infrared universe.
 While this first-look study focused only on the sizes of bright, \emph{HST}-selected galaxies, our picture of the galaxy size-mass relation will undoubtedly change with \emph{JWST}.

 The implications of our observed size differences go beyond mitigating biases in our understanding of galaxy sizes: they allow us to understand {\it how} galaxies assemble their stellar mass.
 Differences in morphology at different rest-frame wavelengths can be mapped back to physical quantities --- primarily radial variations in age and dust, but also of stellar metallicities.
 This means that the size differences seen in Figures~\ref{fig:size_comparison} and \ref{fig:cgrad_mass} can be used to understand variations in stellar population properties of galaxies.
 Smaller \fourmic sizes than \onemic sizes imply that stellar mass profiles are more compact than light profiles, indicating redder centers.
-These redder centers may be due to dust --- previous work at cosmic noon has showed that galaxy centers tend to be more dust-obscured than their outskirts \citep[e.g.][]{nelson16a}, and that more massive galaxies tend to be dustier \citep[e.g.,][]{whitaker17}.
+These redder centers may be due to dust --- previous work at cosmic noon has showed that galaxy centers tend to be more dust-obscured than their outskirts \citep[e.g.][]{nelson16a}, that more massive galaxies tend to be dustier \citep[e.g.,][]{whitaker17}, and that galaxies with redder $V-J$ colors are more likely to be edge-on disks with very obscured centers \citep[e.g.,][]{patel12}.
 Or, these redder centers may be due to older stellar ages --- e.g., these massive disk galaxies may be in the process of assembling the bulge components that we see in massive galaxies in the local universe \citep[e.g.][]{bezanson:09,bezanson:11,nelson:19,tadaki:20}.
 Our finding that even half-light radii, one the most basic measure we have of galaxy morphologies, differ by up to $\sim30$\% between \fourmic and \onemic in massive galaxies indicates that our previous understanding of the true structures of massive galaxies at cosmic noon was incomplete.
 Although these differences may seem subtle, they could prove fundamental to our understanding of how galaxies quench and structurally transform.
 If light-weighted size estimates are indeed systematically biased and star-forming galaxies are closer in size to their quiescent counterparts at cosmic noon, this could alleviate the need for dramatic structural transformation \citep[e.g.,][]{zolotov15} or careful progenitor and descendent matching \citep[e.g.][]{vandokkum15}.